 CentraCare Health and Central Minnesota Emergency Physicians have teamed up to provide a new way of delivering care: CentraCare Urgency Center.
 The first of its kind in Central Minnesota, the Urgency Center delivers the high-quality urgent medical care you expect without the ER wait or cost.
-We have a team of board-certified emergency physicians to meet your urgent care needs, 365 days a year.
+We have a team of board-certified emergency physicians, physician assistants and nurse practitioners to meet your urgent care needs, 365 days a year.
 Patients will benefit from a seamless continuum of care and convenient electronic medical records.

 Conditions We Treat

 The Urgency Center provides emergency medical treatment for a wide range of illnesses, injuries, and urgent medical conditions, many of which would traditionally be treated in an emergency room.

 Common health concerns treated include:

 - acute injury evaluation

 - blood clots

 - dislocations, sprains and strains